What Is the Best Day of the Week to…

 I’m talking about pricing disparities that represent close to 40% of the overall cost of a ticket.

-The expected consumer behavior serves as the framework for how airlines define their business strategies.
+The expected consumer behavior is the framework for how airlines define their business strategies.
 Many of the models work with an important concept called Willingness to Pay.

 Check also: The Name of the Airplane You Fly May Increase the Chance of a Fatal Accident by 9000%